mew1033/cf-comment-format/README.md

 ## Outputs

-- `comment`: The comment to be posted on the PR.
+- `comment`: The markdown of the comment.
+- `comment_json`: The markdown of the comment, in an escaped json string.

 ## Example usage